CERC-AAI/Robin/README.md

 **HermesSiglip (Ours):**
 The image features a brown and white dog sitting on a sidewalk near a brick wall.
 The dog is looking at the camera, creating a friendly and approachable atmosphere.
 The dog appears to be a collie, which is a breed known for its long fur and fluffy appearance.
 The dog is sitting on the sidewalk, occupying a significant portion of the scene, and seems to be enjoying its time outdoors.

+## Limitations
+For the Open-Hermes-2.5-based model we switched away from the ChatML chat template and back to the Llava default Vicuna chat template.
+The benchmarks and example results below show that this worked fine but we do believe that we can achieve even better performance and usability by retraining the model with ChatML.

 #### Contributors:
 **Robin Team @ AGI-Collective**: Alexis Roger, Andrew R Williams, Daniel Kaplan, Edwin Fennell, George Adamopoulos, Kshitij Gupta, Prateek Humane, Quentin Anthony, Rishika Bhagwatkar, Sun Qi, Yuchen Lu, Irina Rish